Fixed-point converter

 integer-bits exponent E satisfy E = (N − 1) − Q. Edit

 either field — the other follows.
+Direction picks which way to

 What the result means